torbjornboe/PyforArc/README.md

 # PyforArc
-Moduler for simplified use of arcpy
+Modules for simplified use of arcpy